Daniel J. Evans: Later life and death

 After leaving the Senate in 1989, Evans founded his own consulting firm, Daniel J. Evans Associates.
-Governor of Washington Mike Lowry appointed him to the Board of Regents of the University of Washington in 1993; Evans served as the board's president from 1996 to 1997, and in 1999, the Evans School of Public Policy and Governance at the University of Washington was named for him.
-Evans also went on to work in media, doing an editorial weekly on the KIRO-TV newscasts from the early- to mid-1990s.
-In 2012, Evans was listed as a director of the Initiative for Global Development.
+Governor of Washington Mike Lowry appointed him to the Board of Regents of the University of Washington in 1993; Evans served as the board's president from 1996 to 1997.
+In 1999, the Evans School of Public Policy and Governance at UW was named for him.
+He went on to work in media, doing an editorial weekly on KIRO-TV newscasts from the early- to mid-1990s.
+In 2012, he was listed as a director of the Initiative for Global Development.
 His autobiography was published in 2022.
-Evans became the oldest living former U.S. senator upon the death of James L. Buckley in August 2023.
+Evans became the oldest living former U.S. senator after James L. Buckley passed away in August 2023.
 On January 26, 2024, his wife of 64 years, Nancy Ann Evans died at age 90 from breast cancer.

-Evans died at his home in Seattle on September 20, 2024 at age 98.
+Evans died at his home in Seattle on September 20, 2024 at 98.
 He was the last living former U.S. senator born in the 1920s.

 Wilderness preservation efforts

-Evans was a Boy Scout whose early experiences hiking in the Olympic Mountains nurtured a life-long love of wilderness.
-Evans supported Congress' creation of North Cascades National Park in 1968.
-As governor, he persuaded U.S. President Gerald Ford to sign a 1976 legislation creating the Alpine Lakes Wilderness, when the United States Forest Service was urging a veto.

-Evans sponsored the million-acre Washington Park Wilderness Act as a U.S. senator, and legislation creating the national scenic area in the Columbia River Gorge.
-In 1989, Evans co-founded the Washington Wildlife and Recreation Coalition, with U.S. House of Representatives member Mike Lowry.
-In 2017, Olympic Wilderness at Olympic National Park was renamed to Daniel J. Evans Wilderness, in honor of Evans.
+Evans was a Boy Scout whose early experiences hiking in the Olympic Mountains nurtured a life-long love of the wilderness.
+He supported Congress' creation of North Cascades National Park in 1968.
+As governor, he persuaded president Gerald Ford to sign a 1976 legislation creating the Alpine Lakes Wilderness, when the United States Forest Service was urging a veto.
+Evans sponsored the million-acre Washington Park Wilderness Act as a U.S. senator and also legislation creating the national scenic area in the Columbia River Gorge.
+In 1989, he co-founded the Washington Wildlife and Recreation Coalition, with U.S. House of Representatives member Mike Lowry.
+In 2017, the Olympic Wilderness in Olympic National Park was renamed to Daniel J. Evans Wilderness, in his honor.

 Personal life

-Evans married the former Nancy Ann Bell, a native of Spokane, Washington, on June 6, 1959 at Westminster United Church of Christ in the Cliff/Cannon neighborhood of Spokane.
-Together, they had three sons, Daniel J. Evans Jr., Mark Evans, and Bruce Evans; and nine grandchildren.
+Evans and the former Nancy Ann Bell, a native of Spokane, Washington married on June 6, 1959 at Westminster United Church of Christ in the Cliff/Cannon neighborhood of the city.
+They had three sons; Daniel J. Evans Jr., Mark Evans, and Bruce Evans; and nine grandchildren.